 As ever, the quality of fixtures and fittings will be a major factor in the final cost.
 For the purposes of producing a budget figure for your basement, measure the gross internal floor area and use the same costs/m² as for above-ground space.

-In order to get a building site to run smoothly, someone has to manage the processes.
+In order to get a building site to run smoothly, someone has to manage the processes, but what's the right self build project management route for you?
 They have to ensure that the right people are hired in the right order and that the correct materials are on site as and when needed, as well as checking that the work is carried out properly and that the site is left clean and safe everyday.

 The average build costs are based on the cost of using a main contractor to manage the whole build.